-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Fayetteville State University (University), a constituent institution of the multi-campus University of North Carolina System, which is a component unit of the State of North Carolina, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated December 14, 2018.
-Our report includes a reference to other auditors who audited the financial statements of Fayetteville State University Foundation, Inc., and Subsidiary and Fayetteville State University Housing Corporation and Subsidiary, as described in our report on the University's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Fayetteville State University (University), a constituent institution of the multi-campus University of North Carolina System, which is a component unit of the State of North Carolina, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated December 4, 2019.
+Our report includes a reference to other auditors who audited the financial statements of Fayetteville State University Foundation, Inc. and Subsidiary and Fayetteville State University's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.